feathersdesign/BoldModern/README.md

 H-Min is a humanist take on modernist minimalism.
 While modernism put function first and definitely had its perks, some would comment that it lacked humanism.
 It was strict and unforgiving.
 I was a staunch modernist for many years, while slowly maturing into a more humane, relatable designer.
 Note, I'm not saying modernism is bad altogether, just that we can do a little better!

 ## Roadmap
 The Humanist Min manifesto is a living document.
 Here's the roadmap.
 This will be revised from time to time, or may be changed completely.
-Until we have at least a very preliminary draft, Humanist Min cannot be used anywhere.
+Until we have at least a very preliminary draft, Humanist Min cannot be practically used anywhere.
 Several points *may* be pursued simultaneously on multiple threads.
 Note that some design disciplines like game design and automotive design have not yet been considered as part of H-Min.
-Could the H-Min core be applicable to such other fields will be left for later.
+Whether the H-Min core can be applicable to such other fields will be left for later.
 Collaborators welcome.
 -	[ ] Define Humanist Min and core philosophy.
 -	[ ] Define recommended fonts and font combinations.
 -	[ ] Define recommended colors and color combinations or gradients.
 -	[ ] Basic geometry.
-- [ ] Define fields of application.
 - [ ] Create UI and graphic framework.
 - [ ] Create stylesheet (CSS).
 - [ ] H-Min in motion graphics.